Check out this 2016 Official Fur Rondy Collector Pin!

 Fur Rondy is the nation’s premier winter festival.
 Since 1935, Rondy has proudly represented the pioneering spirit of Alaskans, offering wild and wacky fun for all ages.

 The Fur Rendezvous winter festival – known locally as Fur Rondy or “Rondy” – is a significant part of the Anchorage’s history and tradition.
 In the mid-1930’s, Anchorage was just a small town of about 3,000 people that stretched between Park Strip and Ship Creek.
 There were no televisions, malls or movie theaters, no video games, ipods or computers, not even an Iditarod!
-Winters could be brutal and stoking fires, shoveling snow and surviving the elements was a basic daily pastime for some in those days.
+Winters could be brutal and stoking fires, shoveling snow and surviving the elements was a basic daily pastime.

 Vern Johnson, the father of Fur Rendezvous, was a like-able, outgoing Anchorage citizen with a keen understanding of social conditions.
 He and his friends decided to establish a 3-day winter festival that would coincide with the time that miners and trappers came to town with their yield.
 It began as a sports tournament, Feb.
 15 – 17, 1936, and featured skiing, hockey, basketball, boxing and a children’s sled dog race down Fourth Avenue.
 Nearly the entire population of Anchorage turned out for the bonfire and torchlight parade.